 Syndicate 2121 continues to underwrite a well balanced portfolio of both insurance and reinsurance business across a broad selection of marine and non-marine classes.
-Whilst a significant element of the account retains a direct and short tail focus, some long tail business is also underwritten.
+The portfolio is weighted towards direct and short tail accounts, however, longer tail business is also underwritten.
+The longer tail element will grow significantly following the introduction of a new casualty team for the 2020 year of account.

 Based in London, the syndicate operates within the Lloyd's of London ("Lloyd's") insurance market and through a service company, Argenta Underwriting Asia Pte Ltd ("AUA"), on the Lloyd's Asia platform in Singapore.
-AUA has branch offices in Australia, one located in the central business district of Sydney and the other located in Tuggerah, north of Sydney, operating as a managing general agent predominantly in the New South Wales region, underwriting a niche property account.
+AUA has two branch offices in Australia; one located in the central business district of Sydney and the other located in Tuggerah, north of Sydney.
+The Tuggerah branch operates as a managing general agent predominantly in the New South Wales region, underwriting a niche property account.
 Finally, the syndicate has access to Chinese domiciled reinsurance business through a dedicated underwriting division of Lloyd's Insurance Company (China) Limited ("LICCL") based in Shanghai.

-The portfolio underwritten can be broken down into six main areas: property (including terrorism, UK commercial combined and transportation); energy (offshore, utilities, renewables and liability); marine (hull and war, liability and cargo and specie); specialty (casualty, cyber, warranty and indemnity and accident and health); worldwide treaty; and political risks.
+The portfolio underwritten can be broken down into six main areas: property (including terrorism, UK commercial combined and transportation); energy (offshore, utilities, renewables and liability); marine (hull, war, liability, cargo and specie); specialty (political risks, cyber, warranty and indemnity, and accident and health); worldwide treaty; and casualty.